IBM-Blockchain/blockchain-vscode-extension/README.md

 All functional tests will be created in `<yourProject>/src/test/java/org/example`.

-**_If you have previously generated Java functional tests during its BETA, please update the fabric-gateway-java dependency from 1.4.1-SNAPSHOT to 1.4.2_**

 ### Wallet Management
-The extension creates a `Local Fabric - Org1 Wallet` file system wallet when the `Local Fabric` runtime instance is started and is automatically associated with the `Local Fabric - Org1` gateway.
-When `Local Fabric` is started, an admin identity is added to the `Local Fabric - Org1 Wallet` and cannot be deleted unless the `Local Fabric` runtime is torn down.
+The extension creates a `1 Org Local Fabric - Org1 Wallet` file system wallet when the `1 Org Local Fabric` runtime instance is started and is automatically associated with the `1 Org Local Fabric - Org1` gateway.
+When `1 Org Local Fabric` is started, an admin identity is added to the `1 Org Local Fabric - Org1 Wallet` and cannot be deleted unless the `1 Org Local Fabric` runtime is torn down.

 The `Add Identity to Wallet` command will ask for a name, MSPID and a method to add an identity.
 These methods include providing a certificate and private key, a JSON identity file, or a gateway, enrollment id and secret.

 For wallets associated with other remote Fabric gateways, the `Add Wallet`, `Export Wallet` and `Remove Wallet` commands are available in the `Fabric Wallets` panel for wallet management.

 ### Creating an identity with attributes
-Identities can be registered and enrolled with attributes from the `Local Fabric` certificate authority.
+Identities can be registered and enrolled with attributes from the `1 Org Local Fabric` certificate authority.

 The `Create Identity (register and enroll)` command will ask for an identity name and whether the identity should have any attributes added.
 Selecting `Yes` will ask for the identity's attributes that should be provided in the following format: